 If you want a soy-free version of vegan quiche, you can use my chickpea bread recipe as a filling for your quiche instead.
 Add the veggies, vegan cheese, and bacon bits to the basic chickpea bread base and bake for 45 minutes at 400°F in the pie crust.
 Allow cooling for about 15 minutes before slicing.
 This will be denser than tofu, but equally delicious!

-Note: to make this soy-free, you will also want to omit the bacon bits since they are made with dehydrated soy protein.
+Note: To make this soy-free, you will also want to omit the bacon bits since they are made with dehydrated soy protein.

-- 1 1/2 cups flour
+- 1 1/2 cups all-purpose flour

-- 3/4 tsp baking soda
+- 1/4 teaspoon baking soda

-- 3/4 tsp salt
+- 3/4 teaspoon salt

 - 1/2 cup canola oil

-- 1/4 cup boiling water
+- 3 tablespoons boiling water

 - 1 medium onion